BDTI elearning取締役入門

 It was easy to understand and well organized.
 I would like all employees, not just board members, to make use of it.

-He felt that dialogue and feedback with general shareholders is necessary in management.
+I felt that dialogue with - and feedback from - general shareholders is necessary in management.

 It was good to remember what I had forgotten.
-I would like to practice it repeatedly to make it stick.
+I would like to constantly put it in practice, to make it stick.